Skein algebras and cluster algebras of marked surfaces: Introduction

 Motivated by computing the Jones polynomial of a knot, Kauffman \cite{Kau87} introduced the \emph{Kauffman bracket}, a (framed)\footnote{We suppress the details of framing a knot; all drawn knots will be given the blackboard framing.} knot invariant defined by the two local relations in Figure \ref{fig: skeinintro1}.

-These relations are defined as manipulations of a knot (or link) in $\mathbb{R}^3$, where the dashed circle represents a small sphere, and the links are understood to be kept identical outside this sphere.
-Using these relations, any link in $\mathbb{R}^3$ can be reduced to a Laurent polynomial in $q$ times the empty link.
+These relations are defined as manipulations of a knot (or link) in an oriented 3-manifold, where the dashed circle represents a small sphere, and the links are understood to be kept identical outside this sphere.
+Using these relations, any link in $\mathbb{R}^3$ can be reduced to a Laurent polynomial in $q$ (the Kauffman bracket of the link) times the empty link.

-For a general oriented $3$-manifold, these relations were encoded in the `skein module' by Przytycki \cite{Prz91}.
+For a general oriented $3$-manifold, these relations can be encoded in the `skein module', introduced independently by Turaev \cite{Tur88},\cite{Tur89} and Przytycki \cite{Prz91}.
 Let $\Zq:=\Z[q^{\pm\frac{1}{2}}]$ denote the Laurent ring in the indeterminant\footnote{The justification for including the half-power of $q$ will come later.} $\rq$, and let $\Zq^\Links$ be the module of $\Zq$-linear combinations of ambient isotopy classes of framed links.
 Imposing the skein relations defines a quotient $\Zq$-module of $\Zq^\Links$, called the \emph{skein module} of the 3-manifold.
-The skein module of $\mathbb{R}^3$ is the free $\Zq$-module spanned by the empty link; any link is sent to its Kauffman bracket times the empty link.
+The skein module of $\mathbb{R}^3$ is the free $\Zq$-module spanned by the empty link.